memgraph/docs/products/memgraph/v1.2.0/getting_started/connecting_applications/python.md

 CMD [ "python", "./program.py" ]
 ```

-4. Create a directory for you source code, for example `/src` and position yourself in it.
+**4.** Create a directory for your source code, for example, `/src` and position yourself in it.
-5. To make the actual program, create a new Python script.
+**5.** To make the actual program, create a new Python script.
 Name it `program.py` and add the following code:

 ```Python
 import mgclient